AnonymousSIGMODAuthor2/Spatial-Diversified-proportionality-Spatial-Fairness---Experiments/README.md

 # Top-𝑘 Representative Spatial Objects using Spatial Diversified Proportionality

-This repository contains the code to reproduce the experiments for the paper **"Spatial Diversified proportionality (Spatial Fairness)"**.
+This repository contains the code to reproduce the experiments for the paper **"Top-k Representative Spatial Objects using Spatial Diversified Proportionality"**.

 The project implements and evaluates a novel retrieval paradigm that selects a subset of `k` places from an initial set `S` that are not only relevant but also **spatially proportional** and **diverse**.
 This approach is formalized under the concept of **spatial fairness**.